Netflix: Discontinuation of DVD-by-mail, expansion of live events and venues, WWE (2023–present)

-On December 20, 2024, FIFA announced that Netflix would be the exclusive U.S. broadcaster of the 2027 and 2031 FIFA Women's World Cup, in what was deemed the platform's most significant push into sports content.

-On Christmas Day 2024, Netflix aired its first-ever NFL games: the Kansas City Chiefs versus the Pittsburgh Steelers, and the Baltimore Ravens versus the Houston Texans.
-The games both averaged over 30 million global viewers and became the two most-streamed NFL games in US history, while simultaneously creating Netflix's most-watched Christmas Day ever in the US.
+In December 2024, FIFA announced that Netflix would be the exclusive American broadcaster of the 2027 and 2031 FIFA Women's World Cup, in what was deemed the platform's most significant push into sports content.
+On December 25, Netflix aired its first-ever NFL games: the Kansas City Chiefs versus the Pittsburgh Steelers, and the Baltimore Ravens versus the Houston Texans.
+The games both averaged over 30 million global viewers and became the two most-streamed NFL games in American history, while simultaneously creating Netflix's most-watched Christmas Day ever in the US.

-In January 2025, Netflix announced that it had exceeded 300 million subscribers worldwide after adding a record 18.9 million in the fourth quarter of 2024, amounting to 41 million for the full year.
+In January 2025, Netflix announced it had exceeded 300 million subscribers worldwide after adding a record 18.9 million in Q4 of 2024, amounting to 41 million for the full year.
 In May 2025, Netflix announced a redesign of its home screen for the first time since 2013, which has a simplified appearance with more prominent metadata, and replaces the sidebar menu with a streamlined section of tabs along the top of the screen.
 Netflix stated that the redesign was meant to allow users to "have an easier time figuring out if a title is right for them", and be more reflective of new types of content offerings such as sports and other live events.

 In August 2025, Netflix announced an exclusivity deal to stream the World Baseball Classic in Japan starting in 2026.
 The 2026 edition marks the first time it will stream a live event in Japan.
 Through this agreement, Netflix will stream all 47 games of the 2026 World Baseball Classic live and on-demand for its users in Japan.
-The animated musical KPop Demon Hunters became Netflix's most popular film of all time later that month.
+The animated musical KPop Demon Hunters (2025) became Netflix's most popular film of all time later that month.

-On October 31, 2025, Netflix, Inc. was reported to be actively exploring a bid for the studio and streaming assets of Warner Bros.
-Discovery, Inc..
-According to the report, Netflix retained investment bank Moelis & Co. to evaluate a potential offer and had been granted access to Warner Bros.
-Discovery’s financial data room as part of its preparatory due-diligence.
-The acquisition would give Netflix control over major IP such as the Harry Potter and DC Comics franchises, along with HBO’s premium dramas.
-Netflix stressed that it remains “predominantly focused on growing organically” and is not interested in owning legacy cable networks such as CNN and TNT.